brandonc/bootlegger/README.md

 Uses [docker machine](https://docs.docker.com/machine/) to provision a docker host on digitalocean.

-`docker-machine create --driver digitalocean --digitalocean-access-token <ACCESS TOKEN> bootlegger-api`
+`docker-machine create --driver digitalocean --digitalocean-access-token <ACCESS TOKEN> --digitalocean-size s-2vcpu-2gb bootlegger-cluster`

 **Configure your shell to use the docker host**

-`eval $(docker-machine env bootlegger-api)`
+`eval $(docker-machine env bootlegger-cluster)`

 This only works for the current terminal session.
 To always use this docker host, add this command to your bash profile.

-**Build the API server and install its dependencies**

-`docker build -f Dockerfile . -t bootlegger:api`

-This process takes a few minutes while the new droplet downloads the base image, builds the bootlegger package, and installs the system dependencies (sqlite, python, and sqlitebiter)
+**SSH into your droplet**

+`docker-machine ssh bootlegger-cluster`

 **Creating a Google Service Account**